-As the Republic of Ireland's second largest city with with a population around 120,000, Cork nicknamed the "Rebel County" where everything is easily accessible.
+As the Republic of Ireland's second largest city with with a population around 200,000, Cork nicknamed the "Rebel County" where everything is easily accessible.
 A leading Travel Guidebook, Lonely Planet, listed Cork as one of the Top Ten cities in the world to visit in 2010.
 The city is built on the river Lee, this city is full of galleries, theatre, restaurants, and shops.
-This program is CSB/SJU only non-faculty led program.
+This program is one of 4 CSB/SJU non-faculty led semester programs.
 CSB/SJU students on this program direct enroll at University College Cork (UCC).

-As Ireland's top research university and as the only Irish University to be named "Irish University of the Year "on two occasions, UCC has much to offer.
-With over 17,000 undergraduates including the 2,400 international students currently studying at UCC, the university has a very rich multicultural environment.The University College Cork requires students from foreign colleges and universities to have a cumulative GPA of 3.0.
+As Ireland's top research university and as the only Irish University to be named "Irish University of the Year " four times, UCC has much to offer.
+With over 20,000 students including the 3,300 international students currently studying at UCC, the university has a very rich multicultural environment.The University College Cork requires students from foreign colleges and universities to have a cumulative GPA of 3.0.
 The University College Cork makes the final determination to accept each student from CSB/SJU.
 Students are directly enrolled at UCC for the semester.

 Many students find that the academic structure at UCC is much more independent.
 Instructors will lecture and assign readings just as they do at CSB/SJU but it is up to the individual student how much time and work they put into the class and when they complete the work.
 Most of the studying is done outside of the classroom so students need to be self-motivated.
 Evaluation is most often based on a final exam at the end of the semester or the year: it is not based on class participation, attendance, quizzes and tests throughout the semester.